 ♡ Belly Binding:

-You might have seen my chic, Barbie pink belly wrap on Instagram.
+A couple years ago, you might have seen my chic, Barbie pink belly wrap on Instagram.
 BelliBind is this company that comes to your house & wraps you up.
 They also offer online appointments & tell you how to do it yourself so you don’t have to be in the area to use their services.
+You can purchase their binding materials on Amazon ( link here ) & they walk you through the rest.

-Anyway, those are the 3 things I’ve been using to wrap my belly every day.
-AND LIKE, even if I never was pregnant, I’m into waist support.
+Anyway, those are the 3 things that totally work as shapewear or post-baby.
+But like, even if I never was pregnant, I’m into waist support.

 Just want to say again that I’m not trying to tell anyone what to do.
 I’m only sharing my experience & what is working for me.
 I’m totally listening to my body & just doing what feels good FOR ME.
 You do you, always.